karasgit/INDX-for-Voron-2.4/README.md

 Another alternative is here https://www.printables.com/model/1644881-indx-9mm10mm-belt-mount-for-vorons-standard-belt-p

 Tool holder is mounted on original back extrusion (2020).
 It is adjustable in Z axis +-1.5 mm.
-The adjust mechanism is designed to eliminate the need for springs(comapre to the version 1).
+The adjust mechanism is designed to eliminate the need of springs(comapre to the version 1).
 Instead, it uses the pressure of the wrench and gravity to adjust.
 When adjusting the tools downwards, lightly press the adjustment screw.
-It is possible to mount max.
+On 350 mm printer it is possible to mount max.
 8 tools with 36 mm distance (without Bondtech part cooling) or 7 tools with 41 mm distance (with Bondtech part cooling).
 Bondtech recommend distance 41 mm but surrounding tools are touching part cooling ducts during tool change.
-For 7 tools it is necessary to have 41 mm distance to fit brtween A/B drives.
+For 7 tools it is necessary to have 41 mm distance to fit between A/B drives.
 I recommend to use 4 or 6 tools with 42 mm distance.
+There is special version for 6 tools on 300 mm printer.
+It need some cutout on left side of toolholder.
 <img width="1254" height="788" alt="řez" src="https://github.com/user-attachments/assets/18397f6e-555a-4ad1-80b9-b33b0a358dfe" />

 <img width="726" height="346" alt="6x42 mm" src="https://github.com/user-attachments/assets/2cdc21ae-147f-476a-b75c-c9ddb2aa0722" />